 Supporting Hampshire's Rural Communities

-Hampshire County Council provides a wide range of services which make a difference to residents’ lives on a daily basis.
-Alongside the Council’s strategic plan for 2017-2021 we also have a set of priorities to ensure the needs of our rural communities and businesses are met now and in the future.
+Hampshire County Council provides services which make a difference to residents' lives on a daily basis.
+Alongside the County Council's strategic plan for 2025 to 2028, we also have a set of priorities to ensure the needs of our rural communities and businesses are met now and in the future.

 Our rural priorities